Fire and rescue services workforce

 3. By ethnicity and type of role

-Percentage and number of fire and rescue service staff, by ethnicity and type of role
+Percentage and number of fire and rescue service staff by type of role, and percentage of the working age population (2021), by ethnicity

 Download table data for ‘By ethnicity and type of role’ (CSV) Source data for ‘By ethnicity and type of role’ (CSV)